 Assigned when you are unable to complete work or take a final examination because of illness or other reasons over which you have no control.
-An incomplete grade must be completed within the first six weeks of the next semester.
+An incomplete grade must be completed within the first six weeks of the next semester or by an alternative date approved by the Vice President of Instructional Services.
 Otherwise, the grade becomes an "F." The exact date could vary depending on a number of factors, such as term length.
 You should speak with your instructor for more information about this.
-If an instructor has related questions, he/she should speak with the Department Chairperson.
+If an instructor has related questions, they should speak with the department chair.

 Does not affect quality point ratio.

 Proficiency not demonstrated.
 Class must be retaken.
 Does not affect quality point ratio.

 Applies to courses prior to fall 2017 only.
 Assigned when you do not follow the College's official withdrawal policy by the course withdrawal deadline, or when you are dropped for excessive absences.
 This is the equivalent of an "F" grade and will influence the quality point ratio.

 Assigned when the student OFFICIALLY WITHDRAWS.
 This will not affect the quality point ratio.
 Official withdrawals are not allowed after the 75 percent point of a semester or term, as identified in the official College calendar, except for exceptional and documented emergencies.
 In such circumstances, you must withdraw from all courses.
 Approval for an emergency withdrawal must come from the Vice President of Student Services.

 Assigned when a student audits a course.
 This is only assigned after the student has submitted a Request for Audit form to Records & Registration.